 All of whom have an interest in public safety.

-The group helps to ensure the safety of all events held in the Borough, both large and small.
+The group helps to ensure the safety of all events held in the city, both large and small.

 It is the aim of the group to work with event organisers to make a safe and welcoming place for all who attend their public events.

-The group was founded in 2014 to make sure all public events held in the borough are run safely.
+The group was founded in 2014 to make sure all public events held in the city are run safely.
 This includes events both held on either council or private land.

 The group is made up of people from the following areas:

-- Southend-on-Sea Borough Council – Traffic Management and Highways Network
+- Southend-on-Sea City Council - Traffic Management and Highways Network

-- Southend-on-Sea Borough Council - Town Centre Management
+- Southend-on-Sea City Council - Town Centre Management

-- Southend-on-Sea Borough Council – Waste & Environmental Care
+- Southend-on-Sea City Council - Waste and Environmental Care

-- Southend-on-Sea Borough Council - Pier and Foreshore
+- Southend-on-Sea City Council - Pier and Foreshore

 - Essex Police